jfpoilpret/fast-arduino-lib/dox/tutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Past the usual initialization stuff, this code performs an important task regarding interrupt handling: it creates `handler`, an instance of the `Handler` class that has been defined before as the class to handle interrupts for the selected timer, and then it **registers** this handler instance with FastArduino.
 Now we are sure that interrupts for our timer will call `handler.on_timer()`.

-Do note the specific `main` declaration line before its definition: `int main() __attribute__((OS_main));`.
-This helps the compiler perform some optimization on this function, and may avoid generating several dozens code instructions in some circumstances.
-In some situations though, this may increase code size by a few bytes; for your own programs, you would have to compile with and without this line if you want to find what is the best for you.

 The last part of the code creates and starts the timer we need in our program:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}